-Stephen Augspurger said it is important that discussions regarding a districtwide health plan be conducted openly, publicly, and transparently.
+Stephen Augspurger said that while this particular report was written for CCSD and CCEA, it is important moving forward that discussions regarding a Districtwide health plan be conducted openly, publicly, and transparently and should include everyone.

 Autumn Tampa agreed with Mr. Augspurger's sentiment that all employees need to be involved in this process.
 She said a concern she has with the current health plan involves how it is determined what percentage of the bill the employee is held responsible for after visiting an emergency room.